 - Straighten out the stems and branches before storing them away until next Christmas.

-- Store like faux’s together in clear plastic boxes with tight fitting lids.
+- Store like faux’s together in clear plastic boxes with tight fitting lids or the storage bags and boxes that with any faux greens.
 Store them in a cool, dry place.

-- It’s a good idea to wear a light pair of garden gloves when working with faux greens.
+- It’s a good idea to wear a light pair of garden gloves or gloves that come with quality greens when working with faux greens.
 Like their real counterparts, they can scratch!